My path - walking through the fog at 60

 For the first time I asked: Who am I when no one watches?

-Then one night, shortly after my 60th birthday, I dreamt I gave birth to a child — completely unprepared.
+Then, shortly after my 60th birthday, I dreamt I gave birth to a child — completely unprepared.

 I turned to my husband and said: “We have nothing.
 We have to start from scratch.”